geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 .. note:: Another more automated way to do this that is not described here utilises the "Move wavecal grid" Mouse Mode in GPItv.

 Because a snapshot of the Argon arclamp was taken at the same telescope position, we can use this to determine the needed offsets in a much more robust fashion.
+So start a new recipe (File -> New Recipe) and perform the following steps:

 - **For step 1)** Select the Ar-arc snapshot taken with the data (found in the onsky_data folder): **S20131210S0055.fits**.
-- **For step 3)** Keep selected the **Calibration** reduction type.
+- **For step 3)** Change the reduction category to **Calibration**
-- **For step 4)** Choose the **Quick Wavelength Solution** Recipe template.
+- **For step 4)** Select the **Quick Wavelength Solution** Recipe template from the dropdown menu

 This primitive will use every 20th lenslet in the frame to calculate the net shift from the desired wavelength calibration.
 One must be careful to ensure the proper wavelength calibration is grabbed from the database (check the output in the pipeline xterm).
 If the wrong one is selected, then you can manually choose the correct one (S20131210S0055_H_wavecal.fits) using the Choose Calibration File button.
 A new wavecal (S20131210S0055_H_wavecal.fits) will then be added to the database, which is merely the old wavecal with new x-y spectral positions.